jackdoe/rochefort/java/README.txt

   Client client = new Client("http://localhost:8000");

-  long offset = client.append("exampleKey", new byte[]{0,1,2,3,4,5});
+  // stores data for "exampleKey" long offset = client.append("exampleKey", new byte[]{0,1,2,3,4,5});

-  byte[] data = client.get("exampleKey",offset);
+  // fetches data for "exampleKey" with the appropriate offset byte[] data = client.get("exampleKey",offset);
   // data is now new byte[]{0,1,2,3,4,5}